VectorZhao/Rocky_Exoplanets/README.md

     $ jupyter notebook

-At this point you are ready to start making prediction!
+At this point you are ready to start investigating the interiors of rocky exoplanets!